 - User consent optimization becomes a core competency.

 - Human-driven, creative ideation, and optimization is the primary lever for user acquisition profitability across networks.

 - Incrementality and optimal channel mix become critical.

 We’re all in this boat together.
-We are looking forward to working with our clients, Apple, Facebook, Google, and MMPs to participate in shaping the future of our mobile app industry.
+We are looking forward to working with our clients, Apple, Facebook, Google, and MMPs.
+In order to participate in shaping the future of our mobile app industry.

 Look out for more updates from us regarding IDFA changes.